coal0/python-omegle/docs/documentation.rst

   chat.send("Goodbye")
   chat.disconnect()

 Note how the argument for ``ChatEvent.CHAT_READY`` is now the question posed by the spy.

 |

 Issues
 ------

 1. Two languages which are supported on the Omegle website but not defined in ISO 639-1 are Cebuano and Filipino, which are defined in `ISO 639-2`_ instead, and are the only supported languages with a three letter language code.
 Frisian and Hmong are not accepted, even though they're supported on the Omegle website and are part of ISO 639-1, because their language code is ambiguous.

-XXX
+2. After you receive a ``ChatEvent.PARTNER_STARTED_TYPING`` event, it's very likely that you will not receive a ``ChatEvent.PARTNER_STOPPED_TYPING`` event when your partner sends you a message.
+That's an intentional design choice in the Omegle protocol, not a bug.
+Because this may be seen as a quirk of the API, it's on the todo list to fix this and mock a ``ChatEvent.PARTNER_STOPPED_TYPING`` encounter.

 |